mclemmer7/Pico-Daylight/README.md

-# Pico-Daylight
+# Circadian Rhythm Alarm Clock

 ## Description
-This repository hosts the files for our Raspberry Pi Pico project for a Daylight Alarm.
+This repository hosts the files for our Raspberry Pi Pico project for a Circadian Rhythm Alarm Clock.
 The system is designed to help one's circadian rhythm more in sync with the natural daylight cycle by mimicking natural light throughout the day.
 The brightness of the light can be controlled at any time by the user using a dial, which is a potentiometer that scales the user's input to adjust the brightness of the lights on a 0 - 100 scale.
 The project also has a built in alarm that can wake the user up using soft simulated sunlight that gradually gets brighter.
 At the end of the wake-up sequence a buzzer is programmed to sound so that the user is sure to be woken.
 The alarm can be configured to go off at any time, and is able to be turned off for days that you just want to use the clock features.
-The system has an LCD that displays the currentlocal time, which it fetches using an Internet connection, provided by an ESP8266-01 Wifi Module. <br><br>
+The system has an LCD that displays the current local time, which it fetches using an Internet connection, provided by an ESP8266-01 Wifi Module. <br><br>

 The neopixel.py library is required to get the LED strip working, and the RGB1602.py library is used to get the LCD display working.